risshi-dev/LLD/README.md

 # System Design

-## This is the repository for CPP code of common LLD implementationl
+## This is the repository for CPP code of common LLD implementation!

+1. Notification System